© Crown copyright 2020

 - engaging with workers through unions, work councils and other workers’ bodies to quickly explain and agree any changes in working arrangements

-- let workers know in advance if they are required to travel or not, ensuring where possible workers continue to work at home
+- letting workers know in advance if they are required to travel or not

 - clear and regular communication to improve understanding and consistency of how ways of working are applied